STARFIGHTER! The Iconoclasts

 Creighton chuckled.

-“I think it would be a good idea to send you to Iscandar,” Destine said.
-“Let's find out how deep the contamination goes with these designs of Creighton’s and this parallel Earth.”
+“I agree.”
+Destine said “I think it would be a good idea to send you to Iscandar,” Destine said.
+“Let's find out how deep the contamination goes with this Lysis guy.”

 “Very well, Admiral.”
 Spock said.
 "I'll go."